kuglo/gtimelog/docs/index.rst

 something else), type the name of the activity into the gtimelog prompt.

 Try to use the same text if you make several entries for an activity.
-History helps here -- type a prefix and then use the PageUp/PageDown keys to choose the appropriate task.
+History helps here -- type a part of the activity text and then use the PageUp/PageDown keys to choose the appropriate task.

 They key principle here is to name the activity after you've